Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 ---

+===

-The group left the tables, on their way, when Bolearis ran up to them, "Hey, you lot!
+After the group left their tables, on the way to exiting the colony, Bolearis came running up towards them, "Hey, you lot!
 Got a second?"
-He sounded agitated.
+He sounded agitated, like he lost his coolness.

 Noah prompted, "What's up, Bolearis?"